myriadmobile/btle-transfer/README.md

 Introduction
 -------

-BLE Transfer is the android version of the iOS BLE Transfer application.
+BLE Transfer is the android version of the iOS BLE Transfer application(https://developer.apple.com/library/ios/samplecode/BTLE_Transfer/Introduction/Intro.html).
 It shows the basics of acting as a Central and a Peripheral.
 Some of the main functionality in this project is:

 + Searching for other BLE devices
 + Subscribing to a BLE device